Sales Tax

 Tariffs

-NOTE: As of May 2, 2025, the duty-free de minimis exemption that allows duty-free entry for low-value goods ($800 or less) will no longer apply to goods imported from the People’s Republic of China (PRC) and Hong Kong (please see Notice issued by U.S. Customs and Border Protection from April 28, 2025 for more information).
+NOTE: As of August 29, 2025, the duty-free de minimis exemption that allows duty-free entry for low-value goods ($800 or less) will no longer apply to goods imported from any country.
+All such low-value goods shipped to MIT will now have to clear customs and incur broker fees in addition to any other duties assessed.

-Suppliers may include the applicable tariff on their quotations or invoices.
-Some suppliers are providing an estimated tariff at the time of purchase; however, DLCIs should be aware that the actual tariff charged is determined based on the date of import and, therefore, the actual tariff charged may be different than the estimate at time of purchase.
-DLCIs should check with their suppliers often regarding anticipated delivery schedules for orders to help anticipate the actual tariff that may be applied.
+Some suppliers provide an estimated tariff at the time of purchase.
+However, the actual tariff charged is often determined based on the date of import (sometimes the date of export is used by U.S. Customs).
+Because of this, the actual tariff charged may differ from the estimate and DLCIs should check with their suppliers often regarding anticipated delivery schedules for orders to help anticipate the actual tariff that may be applied.

-If a supplier indicates a tariff will apply to your order, DLCIs should request that the supplier or international shipper provide the following information on the quote to help determine, confirm, and plan for the applicable tariff.
-If a supplier later discloses the applicability of a tariff by providing a tariff charge on an invoice, DLCIs should still request the information below:
+If a supplier indicates a tariff will apply to your order, DLCIs should request that the supplier provide the following information to help determine, confirm, and plan for the applicable tariff.
+If a supplier later discloses the applicability of a tariff by providing a tariff charge on an invoice, DLCIs should still request the information below and send to Watchpoint (see Section 5) to verify that the tariff charge is accurate:

 - Accurate item description(s);